vulcanize/vulcanizedb/README.md

 ## Background
 The same data structures and encodings that make Ethereum an effective and trust-less distributed virtual machine complicate data accessibility and usability for dApp developers.
 VulcanizeDB improves Ethereum data accessibility by providing a suite of tools to ease the extraction and transformation of data into a more useful state, including allowing for exposing aggregate data from a suite of smart contracts.

-VulanizeDB includes processes that sync, transform and expose data.
-Syncing involves querying an Ethereum node and then persisting core data into a Postgres database.
-Transforming focuses on using previously synced data to query for and transform log event and storage data for specifically configured smart contract addresses.
-Exposing data is a matter of getting data from VulcanizeDB's underlying Postgres database and making it accessible.
+VulcanizeDB includes processes that extract and transform data.
+Extracting involves querying an Ethereum node and persisting returned data into a Postgres database.
+Transforming takes that raw data and converts it into domain objects representing data from configured contract accounts.

 ![VulcanizeDB Overview Diagram](documentation/diagrams/vdb-overview.png)